aaronjanse/asciidots/readme.md

 `|` (vertical pipe symbol) is a vertical path that dots travel along<br>
 `-` is a horizontal path that dots travel along

-*Note*: Only one path should be adjacent to a starting dot location, so that there is no question where it should go
+*Note*: For the sake of clarity, only one path should be adjacent to a starting dot location, so that there is no question where it should go.
+The interpreter doesn't make a fuss if you disregard this

 Here's an example program that just starts then ends (note that programs aren't always written and run top-to-bottom):